rsksmart/devportal-1.0/rif/identity/rlogin/architecture.md

 The Data Vault then allows users to store their Verifiable Credentials, issued by different applications, and to access when authenticating to other applications, thus carrying their information automatically.

 Read more:

 - [RIF Data Vault](../../data-vault)

 ### A standard interface for Verifiable Credentials enabling data portability

-the metadata stored in the cloud must have a specific format so that the different applications can understand the meaning of it.
+The metadata stored in the cloud must have a specific format so that the different applications can understand the meaning of it.
 Verifiable Credentials allow issuers to digitally sign the data they claim.
 In this project we began to develop a representation model that allows all applications to understand the same meaning for the same credentials, thus allowing users to port their data across the different applications with which it operates.
 This way users can build their reputation in a unique way.

 This standard is called VC JSON Schemas and is under development by the W3C.
 We create a first implementation: a repository where you can find different standard credential schemas and propose new ones.